Bulging Eye (Proptosis)

 Will my proptosis go away?

-It depends on the cause.
-Inflammatory proptosis may improve with treatment.
-Thyroid eye disease typically improves but some proptosis may persist, sometimes needing surgery.
-Tumor-related proptosis requires treatment of the tumor.
+It depends on why the eye is pushed forward.
+Inflammatory proptosis can improve with treatment.
+Thyroid eye disease often stabilizes or improves after the active inflammatory phase, but some proptosis may remain and sometimes needs surgery.
+Tumor-related proptosis requires diagnosis and treatment of the tumor.

 Can I go blind from proptosis?